Canop/broot/website/docs/index.md

 You may also toggle options with a few keystrokes while inside broot.
 For example hitting a space, a <kbd>d</kbd> then <kbd>enter</kbd> shows you the dates.
 Or hit <kbd>alt</kbd><kbd>h</kbd> and you see hidden files.

-# Sort, see what takes space:
+# See what takes space:

 You may sort by launching broot with `--sort-by-size` or `--sort-by-date`.
 Or you may, inside broot, type a space, then `sd`, and <kbd>enter</kbd> and you toggled the `:sort_by_date` mode.